exercism/v3/languages/clojure/exercises/concept/lists/.docs/hints.md

 ### 6. Put it all together

-Remember that function calls can be nested and that you can optionally use [convenient macros](https://clojure.org/guides/threading_macros) for deep nesting.
+Remember that function calls can be nested.